begeekmyfriend/bplustree/README.md

 Code Coverage Test
 ------------------

-Note: Do NOT load an existed index file for this testing!
+**Note:** Do NOT load an existing index file with same name for this testing!

 ```shell
 ./coverage_build.sh